-Erskine College maintains an engineering dual degree program, you will typically complete three years at Erskine and two to three years at Clemson, earning a bachelor of science degree in engineering from Clemson and a bachelor of arts degree in biology, chemistry, mathematics, or physics from Erskine.
+In the dual degree program, you will typically complete three years at Erskine and two to three years at Clemson.
+This allows you to earn a bachelor of science degree in engineering from Clemson and a bachelor of arts degree in biology, chemistry, or mathematics from Erskine.

 You can choose to focus your studies in any of the following areas of Engineering: Bioengineering, Biosystems, Chemical, Civil, Computer, Electrical, Environmental, Industrial, Mechanical, or Materials Science and Engineering.

 Pre-professional externships help you gain practical experience in your area of interest.
 Externships are offered in several areas, including health-related fields (medicine, dentistry, pharmacy, etc.), business, engineering, journalism, law and government, library science, ministry, social services, and veterinary medicine.
 Externships require an on-campus faculty sponsor and an off-campus professional sponsor.